 Colombian Backpacking Destinations to keep on your radar.
 My top 5.
 Welcome to Colombia

-I think I’ve made it clear to most folks but if I haven’t, COLOMBIA IS AN AMAZING DESTINATION to get lost in (no, not like I need a helicopter evacuation lost).
-The vast options of activities complemented by cheap prices, makes traveling this country easy and affordable.
+I think I’ve made it clear to most folks but if I haven’t, COLOMBIA is an AMAZING country a to get lost in (no, not like I need a helicopter evacuation lost).
+The vast options of Colombian Backpacking destinations, complemented by cheap prices, makes traveling this country easy and affordable.
 But with so many options and such little time, where should you go?

 Medellin, aka the city of eternal spring, lives up to the hype.
 Despite being a massive city (not a fan of huge cities), this place never disappoints.
 Pulsing nightlife, Colombia’s top cafes, and friendly Paisas, make this an ABSOLUTE must visit.
 Don’t miss this city or you’ll forever regret your Colombian experience.
 4 Day Medellin Guide